-There seems to be a growing interest in the Guilt Free Desserts recipe book, and to be honest, I’m not surprised.
-When people discover that they can literally ‘have their cake and eat it too’ – without expanding their waistline or raising their blood sugar, and they realise that they can eat delicious cakes and dessert without the guilt, they (understandably) want to know more.
+There seems to be much interest in the Keto Desserts recipe book, and to be honest, I’m not surprised.
+When people discover that they can literally ‘have their cake and eat it too’ – without expanding their waistline or raising their blood sugar and they realise that they can eat delicious cakes and dessert without the guilt, they (understandably) want to know more.

 What makes these dessert recipes ‘guilt free’?